MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5.md

    // Create a new image
    const img = new Image ()

-   // Run new image once the image has successfully loaded its resource img.onload = () => {
+   // Run new image once the image has successfully loaded img.onload = () => {
       // Adjusts the canvas height based on the image's aspect ratio cnv.height = cnv.width * (img.height / img.width)